-Carbohydrates are one of 3 macronutrients (nutrients that form a large part of our diet) found in food – the others being fat and protein.
+Carbohydrates are 1 of 3 macronutrients (nutrients that form a large part of our diet) found in food.
+The others are fat and protein.

 Hardly any foods contain only 1 nutrient, and most are a combination of carbohydrates, fats and proteins in varying amounts.

 There are 3 different types of carbohydrates found in food: sugar, starch and fibre.

 The type of sugars that most adults and children in the UK eat too much of are called free sugars.